 - You can’t pay off your credit card at the end of each month.
 Every time you carry a balance forward, you are adding interest charges to your debt load.
 It’s a vicious cycle, a common financial challenge, and a clear sign that it’s time to think about some financial changes.

 - You’re making the minimum monthly payments.
-If your spending habits result in having only enough money left to pay the minimum amounts due on your credit cards, there could be trouble brewing.
+When spending habits result in having only enough money left to pay the minimum amounts due on your credit cards, there could be trouble brewing.

 - Fun purchases take precedence over living expenses.
 It’s easy to get caught up in the moment with impulsive purchases during a big sale at your favorite store, shopping trips to outlet malls, “must have” concert tickets, and other spur-of-the-moment purchases.
 It’s nice to spend money on fun things — but when they come at the cost of what’s truly needed (utilities, rent, food, savings for an emergency fund), then it’s overspending.